 - difficulty: 2-3.
 There is definitely a bit of range in term of difficulty depending on the variants that you take or the number of days you plan to trek.
 For the main TMB, endurance and weather are the main components.
 The passes don’t ever get that high in elevation, so you don’t have the same issues as other places like Peru or Colorado.
 The hut to hut aspect of the trip also makes it much easier as you are carrying much less weight.

-- technical: 1.5.
+- technical: 1-2.
 Depending on what variant you do, there may be steeper parts.
 Ofcourse, the season you go (such as mid-June) during will also determine possible snow crossings.
 I’ll talk about it in a future trip report on my segmented Walker’s Haute Route trek.
 For the main season, that shouldn’t be a worry.
 In terms of navigation, following Kev Reynolds’ Ciccerone’s guide and following the TMB marks will be all you need.
 There are plenty of people to ask as well.
 If you do take the variants, the trail markers may not be a clear as the main TMB and you’ll need to have an idea in regards to what you are looking for.

 tips and thoughts